MennoSaey/MennoSaey/README.md

 - 👋 Hi, I’m @MennoSaey
-- 👀 I’m interested in Programming and gaming and everyting technology related
+- 👀 I’m interested in Programming and gaming and everything technology related
 - 🌱 I’m currently learning Programming
 - 💞️ I’m looking to collaborate on everything that has anything to do with the future
 - 📫 How to reach me mennosaey@hotmail.com